verypossible-labs/scenic_driver_egl/guides/overview.md

 the minimum.
 Namely, it needs Erlang/Elixir and OpenGL.

 Rendering your application into a window on your local computer (MacOS, Ubuntu and others) is done by the `scenic_driver_glfw` driver.
-It uses the GLFW and GLEW libraries to connect to OpenGL.
+It uses the GLFW to connect to OpenGL.

 The instructions below assume you have already installed Elixir/Erlang.
 If you need to install Elixir/Erlang there are instructions on the [elixir-lang